-The elephant was named Satao and had "rare genetic strain that produced tusks so long that they dangled to the ground" – in other words, he was a valuable commodity.
+The elephant was named Satao and had a "rare genetic strain that produced tusks so long that they dangled to the ground."
+In other words, he was a valuable commodity.
 The grotesque scene of his poaching in a Kenyan National Park in 2014 is where Dawson begins his argument for an anti-capitalist approach to the "tidal wave of extinction" washing across the planet.

-I spoke to Ashley about what radical conversation means, and and why he thinks it's what is needed to save planet earth and our animal friends.
+I spoke to Dawson about what radical conservation means, and why he thinks it's what is needed to save planet earth and our animal friends.

 VICE: What motivated you to write this book?

-It's really important to bring these issues back to the forefront and I think Elizabeth Kolbert's book is doing that.
-But, at the same time, she's a liberal: so she gives a great overview of the crisis but when you get the final chapter there's a couple of sentences where she says something like, "If you want to think about why humans are so dangerous to other species, you can think about a poacher in Africa with a machete or a logger in the Amazon with a chainsaw or you, dear reader, sitting there with a book in your lap."
-I read that sentence and I was like, "What the hell?"
+It's really important to bring these issues back to the forefront, and I think Kolbert's book is doing that.
+But, at the same time, she's a liberal: So she gives a great overview of the crisis, but when you get the final chapter, there are a couple of sentences where she says something like, "If you want to think about why humans are so dangerous to other species, you can think about a poacher in Africa with a machete or a logger in the Amazon with a chainsaw or you, dear reader, sitting there with a book in your lap."
+I read that sentence, and I was like, "What the hell?"
 To suggest that these people are commensurate in terms of their weight in the planet or in terms of the history of capitalism and empire that they benefit from is ridiculous.

 The book charts the history of animal extinction at human hands from ancient societies to today.
 But you suggest that things are different now to when we were killing mammoths with spears.

-I write about the extinction of megafaunae that happened in the late-pleistocene era, which seems to have been the product of homo sapiens.
+I write about the extinction of megafaunae that happened in the late Pleistocene era, which seems to have been the product of homo sapiens.
 So on some sort of level, humanity, as a species, is responsible.
-I acknowledge that by showing how ancient empires like Rome denuded large landscapes of northern Africa, but also wanted to be very clear: it's industrial capitalism that is taking these events – which were in many ways local and affecting one part of the ecosystem – and making them global and pushing it to the point where we're decimating the vast majority of life on the planet.
+I acknowledge that by showing how ancient empires like Rome denuded large landscapes of northern Africa, but I also wanted to be very clear: It's industrial capitalism that is taking these events—which were in many ways local and affecting one part of the ecosystem—and making them global and pushing them to the point where we're decimating the vast majority of life on the planet.

 I think re-wilding offers people hope in a hopeless time.
 As global negotiations around climate change seem more and more deadlocked, something like re-wilding seems very exciting.
 I talk about the way it tries to wind time backwards, and there is something redemptive about that.

-But there are problems: how far are we going to wind time backwards by reintroducing these keystone species?
+But there are problems: How far are we going to wind time backward by reintroducing these keystone species?
 Do we want to go to the moment before Europeans arrived in a place like America?
-Well, there are problems with that because there were already people there who maintained the land in a certain way – it wasn't "pristine" in the way settler-colonials envisaged it.
+Well, there are problems with that because there were already people there who maintained the land in a certain way—it wasn't "pristine" in the way settler-colonials envisaged it.

 The UK's been at the lead of some of this stuff.
-The Francis Crick Institute got the go-ahead on the 1st of February to start doing research on human embryos using this new genome editing technology called CRISPR.
-That's goes against international paradigms for not engaging in the manipulation of heritable genomic data.
-So we're transgressing all sorts of boundaries right now and it's important to have a conversation around that.
+The Francis Crick Institute got the go-ahead on February 1 to start doing research on human embryos using this new genome editing technology called CRISPR.
+That goes against international paradigms for not engaging in the manipulation of heritable genomic data.
+So we're transgressing all sorts of boundaries right now, and it's important to have a conversation around that.

 Are there any examples of this technology being put to good ends?

-Last week I was at Princeton and I spoke to a scientist from MIT.
-He's one of a few people who are trying to use CRISPR technology to genetically engineer the extinction of the Anopheles mosquito, which is responsible for carrying malaria, Dengue fever, Zika and lot of horrible viruses and diseases.
+Last week, I was at Princeton, and I spoke to a scientist from MIT.
+He's one of a few people who is trying to use CRISPR technology to genetically engineer the extinction of the Anopheles mosquito, which is responsible for carrying malaria, Dengue fever, Zika, and lot of horrible viruses and diseases.

 I'm still trying to figure out where I stand on that.
-Over 700,000 people die every year of malaria, mostly in poor and vulnerable populations.
-So if you can do something to eradicate the disease perhaps it's OK.
+More than 700,000 people die every year of malaria, mostly in poor and vulnerable populations.
+So if you can do something to eradicate the disease, perhaps it's OK.
 But then what about the ecological niche the mosquito fills?
 What about how the use of these technologies could be proliferated?